SVRTK/aide-svrtk/README.md

 The slice-to-volume reconstruction toolkit ([SVRTK](https://github.com/SVRTK/SVRTK)) is an image-based registration framework for reconstruction of 3D volumes from multiple 2D image slices.
 SVRTK is used extensively for performing motion-corrected reconstruction of MRI data.
+The [automated SVR](https://github.com/SVRTK/auto-proc-svrtk) version employs deep learning [MONAI](https://github.com/Project-MONAI/MONAI) networks for localisation and reorientation of the brain to the standard radiological space.

 Currently, this MAP implements SVRTK for reconstruction of 2D **fetal brain MRI** data into motion-corrected 3D volumes.
 Further MAPs for reconstruction of other fetal organs are in development and coming soon.

 [AIDE](https://www.aicentre.co.uk/platforms#view1) is an open-source platform for the deployment of AI applications in healthcare settings.
-This repo, created and led by [Tom Roberts](https://github.com/tomaroberts), packages automated 3D fetal brain MRI reconstruction into a [MONAI Application Package (MAP)](https://github.com/Project-MONAI/monai-deploy) for execution on AIDE, and other platforms compatible with the MAP standard.
+This repo, created and led by [Tom Roberts](https://github.com/tomaroberts), packages [automated 3D fetal brain MRI reconstruction](https://github.com/SVRTK/auto-proc-svrtk) into a [MONAI Application Package (MAP)](https://github.com/Project-MONAI/monai-deploy) for execution on AIDE, and other platforms compatible with the MAP standard.

 ## aide-svrtk MAP workflow